adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 |10 % APS| 50 uL |
 |TEMED| 5 uL |

-6. Back to handcast: Pour off butanol into waste receptacle (It stinks)
+6) Back to handcast: Pour off butanol into waste receptacle (It stinks)
-7. Add stacking mix from step 5 to handcast and fill to brim
+7) Add stacking mix from step 5 to handcast and fill to brim
-8. Add a comb; place it in tight
+8) Add a comb; place it in tight; let polymerize

+I need pictures for all of this....
 ------